Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # Implementations (Informative) # {#implementations}

-ISSUE: More extensive examples can be provided such as the demo using dual encoder synchronisation please comments on the implementation examples on https://github.com/Dash-Industry-Forum/Ingest/issues/108.
+ISSUE: More extensive examples can be provided such as the demo using dual encoder synchronisation please comment on: https://github.com/Dash-Industry-Forum/Ingest/issues/108.

 ## Implementation 1: FFmpeg support for interface 1 and interface 2  ## {##implementation1}